 We stayed at what seemed to be the closest campground to downtown Omaha, the KOA West Omaha in Gretna.
 It was a long drive into downtown (like 25 minutes), so long that we scuttled our plans to go back into town for dinner after a day of exploring and instead picked up carryout to eat at home.

-After dropping the Airstream at the distant KOA, we zoomed into Omaha and picked up lunch to take on a little picnic.
-Block 16 specialized in local, seasonal food, including the Croque Garçon that is Alton Brown’s all-time favorite burger.
+After dropping the Airstream at the distant KOA, we zoomed into Omaha and grabbed lunch to take on a little picnic.
+Block 16 specializes in local, seasonal food, including the Croque Garçon that is Alton Brown’s all-time favorite burger.
 J got that burger, of course, and agreed that it’s phenomenal.
-My salmon and veggie wrap was delicious too and the sweet potato fries were top-notch.
+My salmon and veggie wrap was delicious too, and the sweet potato fries were top-notch.

 For dinner, we planned to come back into Omaha, but after a long day we didn’t want to do the loooong Uber back in.
 Had we returned, our first choice for dinner was The Grey Plume, a highly-rated locavore and eco-friendly restaurant.
 They were all booked up, so we had a reservation at The Boiler Room, another impressive farm-to-table place with craft cocktails.
 Alas, instead, we got carryout from a very average sushi place in the suburbs on the way home.

 J did a ton of beer research, as he does.
-We had one at Vis Major (I liked the mango passion fruit mint gose) and the beertender recommended Kros Strain Brewing.
-The IPA was really tasty, and the patio is dog-friendly.
+We had one at Vis Major (I liked the mango passion fruit mint gose) and the beertender recommended Kros Strain Brewing, so that’s where we went next.
+Their IPA was really tasty, and the patio is dog-friendly.
 Bugsy the recluse even made a friend there!

 My favorite thing about Omaha is Bob!
 Bob is a 3000 ft work of art masquerading as a pedestrian bridge over the Missouri River, connecting Omaha to Council Bluffs, Iowa.
 We took our Block 16 sandwiches across to Iowa and picnicked in the park overlooking downtown Omaha.
 Delightful!